 - Renunciations and Affirmations Form (required prior to baptism)

-Note: The Handbook and Forms have not yet been uploaded.
+Note: The forms have not yet been uploaded.

 Please speak directly to Fr Andrew for access to these.